kkirstein/proglang-playground/README.md

 Nim (formerly Nimrod) is an imperative programming language that compiles to native code via C. It is designed for better safety than C to prevent errors especially for multithreaded programs.

+# Pony

+[Pony](http://www.ponylang.org) is a statically typed programming language with built-in support for actors, like they are known from Scala of Erlang.
+In contrast, pony compiles to native code without using a dedicated runtime engine.